Helen Thorington: Not-for-profit

 In July 1981, Thorington founded New Radio and Performing Arts, Inc. and, with Associate Director Regine Beyer, began soliciting funds from government and private foundations.
 They secured enough to produce a series of 6 half-hour programs in 1986; 13 works in 1987; and, in 1987, $156,000 from the Corporation for Public Broadcasting for a 52-part series.
-The commissioned works were collectively broadcast as New American Radio (1987-1998), which went on to commission more than 300 works by national and international artists, including Terry Allen, Jacki Apple, Regine Beyer, Roberto Paci Dalò, Diamanda Galás, Guillermo Gomez-Pena, Shelley Hirsch, Negativland, Pauline Oliveros, Suzan-Lori Parks, Jon Rose and Gregory Whitehead.
+The commissioned works were collectively broadcast as New American Radio (1987–1998), which went on to commission more than 300 works by national and international artists, including Terry Allen, Jacki Apple, Regine Beyer, Roberto Paci Dalò, Diamanda Galás, Guillermo Gomez-Pena, Shelley Hirsch, Negativland, Pauline Oliveros, Suzan-Lori Parks, Jon Rose and Gregory Whitehead.
+Thorington also served as executive producer for New American Radio, which was distributed worldwide.